 General timeline for CEs

 T1= 3 weeks after the JVET meeting: To revise the CE description and refine questions to be answered.
 Questions should be discussed and agreed on JVET reflector.
+Any changes of planned tests after this time need to be announced and discussed on the JVET reflector.

-T2 = Test model SW release + 2 weeks: Integration of all tools into a separate CE branch of the VTM or BMS (as relevant) is completed and announced to JVET reflector.
+T2 = Test model SW release + 2 weeks: Integration of all tools into a separate CE branch of the VTM is completed and announced to JVET reflector.

 Initial study by cross-checkers can begin.